Kingdome: Concept and construction

 On February 13, 1968, King County voters approved the issue of $40 million in bonds to fund construction of the "King County Multipurpose Domed Stadium" with 62 percent in favor; it was part of the Forward Thrust group of bond propositions that, among other items, had a regional rapid transit system rejected.
 That year, a committee considered over 100 sites throughout Seattle and King County for the stadium; they unanimously decided the best site would be on the grounds of Seattle Center, site of the 1962 World's Fair.
 Community members decried the idea, claiming the committee was influenced by special interest groups.

 The Pilots began play as planned in 1969, but Sick's Stadium proved to be a problematic venue for fans, media, and visiting players alike.
 The Pilots only drew 677,000 fans that season, not nearly enough to break even.
 It soon became apparent that the Pilots would not survive long enough to move to their new stadium without new ownership.
-It was also obvious that the timetable for a new stadium would have to be significantly advanced, as Sick's Stadium was completely unsuitable even for temporary use.
+It was also obvious that the timetable for a new stadium would have to be significantly advanced, as Sick's Stadium was unsuitable even for temporary use.
 However, a petition by stadium opponents brought the dome project to a halt.
-The Pilots' ownership group ran out of money by the end of the season, and with the stadium plans in limbo, the team was forced to declare bankruptcy.
-Despite efforts by Seattle-area businessmen to buy the team as well as an attempt to keep the team in Seattle through the court system, the Pilots were sold to Milwaukee businessman Bud Selig, who relocated the team to Milwaukee and renamed it the Milwaukee Brewers a week before the start of the 1970 season.
+The Pilots' ownership group had run out of money by the end of the season, and with the stadium plans in limbo, the team was forced to declare bankruptcy.
+Despite efforts by Seattle-area businessmen to buy the team, as well as an attempt to keep the team in Seattle through the court system, the Pilots were sold to Milwaukee businessman Bud Selig, who relocated the team to Milwaukee and renamed it the Milwaukee Brewers a week before the start of the 1970 season.

-The push to build the domed stadium continued despite the lack of a major league sports team to occupy it.
-In May 1970 voters rejected the proposal to build the stadium at Seattle Center.
+Despite the lack of a major league sports team to occupy it, the push to build the domed stadium continued.
+In May 1970, voters rejected the proposal to build the stadium at Seattle Center.
 From 1970 to 1972, the commission studied the feasibility and economic impact of building the stadium on King Street adjacent to Pioneer Square and the International District—a site that ranked at the bottom when the commission originally narrowed the field of possible sites in 1968.
 This drew sharp opposition primarily from the International District community, which feared the impact of the stadium on neighborhood businesses located east of the site.
 The King Street site was approved 8–1 by the county council in late 1971, and the groundbreaking ceremony in 1972 was held on November 2.
 Several protesters attended the ceremony, disrupted the speakers, and at one point threw mud balls at them.